Philosophy (PY)

 PY 3325 Medical Ethics (3)

 Uses philosophy and medical science to analyze moral and legal relationships of practitioners and patients from interdisciplinary perspectives, while examining social, political, and ethical issues arising from medical and technological advancements including topics of confidentiality, truth-telling, responsibility, reproductive technologies, end of life issues, genetic engineering and enhancement, involuntary psychosurgery, and medical experimentation.
 Fall of even years.
-(INCO) (INCP) (WECO)
+(INCO) (WECO)

 Prerequisite(s): Junior status.